 Determined and eager to learn, at the age of 15, Ramanujan decided to get himself a copy of George Shoobridge Carr’s Synopsis of Elementary Results in Pure and Applied Mathematics, 2 vol. which opened his mind to the possibilities of developing his theorems and ideas once he went beyond the collections of thousands of theorems and proofs given in the book.
 This was the instance when his genius truly showcased itself.
 It is said there are still some theorems made by Ramanujan that mathematicians are trying to understand.

-Ramanujan’s enthusiasm led him to a scholarship to Government Arts College, Kumbakonam.
+Ramanujan’s enthusiasm led him to a scholarship at Government Arts College, Kumbakonam.
 Unfortunately, due to his below-average academic performance in other subjects, he lost the scholarship.
 He decided to not give up but chose the hard path and ran away from home and decided to study at Pachaiyappa’s College in Madras.
 Ramanujan continued with his work despite the difficult living conditions and unemployment, he navigated his way ahead in the field.

 In his endeavor to study the subject profusely, the support of Mathematician Ramaswamy Iyer played a huge role as he helped Ramanujan gain financial independence by helping him get a job as a clerk.